BoomerangDecompiler/boomerang/Readme.md

 This repository is now connected to continous integration server: http://boomerang.nemerle.eu
-Generated documentation is available at http://boomerang.nemerle.eu/job/Boomerang-next/doxygen/
+Generated documentation is available at http://boomerang.nemerle.eu/job/Boomerang-next/doxygen/ The pre-compiled windows version is available at http://nemerle.eu/boomerang.zip

 This is an experimental branch of boomerang project, the inital goals are: